-Taekwondo is a Korean martial art I learned from my dad, when I was a kid.
+Taekwondo is a Korean martial art I learned from my father when I was a child.
 The name is derived from the Korean words Tae – kicking techniques, Kwon – fist techniques and Do – the way or the state of mind.

-For the weekly Taekwondo class I made this Poster series.
-The varying lines connecting the words Tae–Kwon–Do symbolize the journey every Taekwondo student has to take; sometimes easy and smooth, sometimes hard and rough.
+For the weekly class I designed this Poster series.
+The varying lines connecting the words Tae–Kwon–Do symbolize the journey every Taekwondo student has to take; sometimes easy and smooth but mostly hard and rough.
 Much like the journey for most refugees coming to Germany.

 Client: Self-initiated project as a volunteer for BWF GmbH

 Model: Master Hwang-Yong Kang, Hojin Kang